 The landscaping should actually complement the architectural style of the home.
 For instance, if you have a contemporary home and a garden that’s inspired by Royal Botanical Gardens, it would have a “wow” factor, but in a bad way.
 Your potential tenants will turn away because of this.
 You can’t justify the rent increase just because you upgraded the garden.
 It has to look good, too.

 Hence, a modern home would be better suited with modern landscaping.
 Rather than crowding the garden with colorful flowers, let the lawn shine on its own.
+Check out these landscaping upgrades that offer the highest return on investment.

 #2 Plant Trees